githwxi/ATS-Xanadu/docgen/TEMPTORY/TEXT/TBP-intro.md

 ```

 where an implementation of `g_equal<a>` is given in the body of the
 implementation of `list_fequal<a>`.
-It will beome clear soon that the
+It will become clear soon that
-embeddability of templates can have great impact on the way in which a
+the embeddability of templates is a feature that can be made of use
-program is structured.
+to greatly simplify the way in which a program is structured.

 With the above simple example, I have demonstrated a bit of TBP where
 templates are employed to replace higher-order functions.
 While this